Warbo/chriswarbo-net/unfinished/tail_recursive_unique.md

 ## Becoming Tail-Recursive

 The usual fix to make a recursive algorithm tail-recursive is to give it an extra argument (usually called an *accumulator*), and perform our extra processing steps to that instead of the return value.
-Here's a version of `unique` which uses a helper function `uniq`, which uses an accumulator; the `unique` function itself just provides the original, accumulator-less interface:
+Here's a version of `unique` which uses an accumulator; we've put the real implementation in the `uniq` helper function, which is used by `unique` to provide the original interface:

 ```{pipe="tee unique_acc.nix"}
 with import <nixpkgs> {};